 top of page

-Mary: High Priest and Bishop
+Mother Mary as High Priest and Bishop

 In this post 5 of 7, we discuss Mary, the mother of Jesus, as a high priest and bishop, and look at a second-century conflict over gender roles in the church.
 We'll focus on chapter 4 of Mary and Early Christian Women: Hidden Leadership by Dr. Ally Kateusz.